michael-collins/online_program_toolkit/program-components/courses/capstone-project.md

 **Requirements:**
 A capstone project in the DMD program must meet the following criteria:

-1. Demonstrate inquiry into research area based on learning pathway.
+1. Demonstrate thoughtful inquiry into research topic.
+2. Produce a research statement.
+3. Interdisciplinary team component can include:

+   a. work produced by a group of two or more students.

+   b. work informed by a consultant whose research and practice is in a tangental discipline.

-2. Students should select an advisor and project by XX date.
+Students should select a capstone project advisor by Junior year.
-3. Interdisciplinary team component???

 **Incubator Courses: (Mid and Capstone Courses):**